Kimserey/BlogArchive/20161019_dp_dpi_px_android.md

 __Independent pixel__ because the unit of measure is __independent of the density__, it is independent of the screen dimension and resolution.
 __Whether the density is high or low, the elements on the screen will have approximatively the same size/look__.

-This is even more important as for example for margins and paddings as we want to keep margins and paddings indifferent from the screen density.
+This is very important for measures of margins and paddings as we want margins and paddings to always be consistant.

 __But how does it work?
 How is the unit independent of the screen density?__

 In order to create a unit of measure independent of the density, Android has defined multiple buckets - mdpi / hdpi / xhdpi / xxhdpi / xxxhdpi.

-Each buckets represent a certain amount of DPI and has been given a label ranging from mdpi - the lowest resolution with the lowest density - up to xxxhdpi - the highest resolution with the highest density.
+Each buckets represent a certain amount of DPI and have been given a label ranging from mdpi - the lowest resolution with the lowest density - up to xxxhdpi - the highest resolution with the highest density.

 | Resolution | DPI | ratio|
 |---------|:---:|-----:|